 Reverse mentoring helps bring the best women to the top.
 Even today, it is important to encourage young women and provide them with a female role model.
-Men continue to occupy important leadership positions in the media, business and politics.
+Men still occupy the important leadership positions in the media, business and politics.

-Reverse mentoring means that the young woman provides her mentor with individual knowledge, e.g. about the X-Y-Z generation.
-They provide valuable insights for YouTube, Insta, Influencer.
-For me, the USP is the role exchange between mentor and mentee.
-The young women don't just help with the Insta furnishing, they are also mentors when it comes to social media, for example!As a visually influenced generation, the mentees offer their talents as photographers, designers or programmers in reverse.
+Reverse Mentoring means, the young woman provides her mentor with individual knowledge e.g. about Generation-X-Y-Z. They provide valuable insights for YouTube, Instagram, IT and much more.
+The USP for us is the role reversal between mentor and mentee.
+The young women become mentors when it comes to social media, for example!As a visually influenced generation, the mentees offer their talents as photographers, designers or programmers in reverse.

-After I became an ambassador for the anti-bullying website "exclamo", I noticed who helped me the most.
+After becoming an ambassador for the anti-bullying website "exclamo", I noticed who helped me the most.
 It was female mentors.
 Professionally and personally.

-And it strengthened me that I could give them something back.
+And it strengthened me that I could give something back to them.

-Be it just to give them tips in dealing with their teenage children (my advice: the monster phase is passing - it just takes a lot of patience and love).
+Be it just giving them tips on how to deal with their teenage children (my advice: the monster phase passes - it just takes a lot of patience and love).

-Unfortunately not every young woman has this support.
+Unfortunately, not every young woman has this support.
 Be it for financial or social reasons.
-Therefore FeMentor was born.
+Thus FeMentor was born.

-We are pretty, but also pretty strong, especially if we support each other.
+We are pretty, but also pretty strong, especially when we support each other.

-Anastasia Barner is only 21 and already the founder of an innovative mentoring concept: FeMentor places mentors with young women who want to get advice in a specific industry. #girlssupportgirl at it's best!
-We met her for an interview.go to the article...
+Anastasia Barner is only 21 and already the founder of an innovative mentoring concept: FeMentor matches mentors with young women looking for advice in a specific industry. #girlssupportgirl at it's best!